 General list of tachograph symbols: free download

 To be sure you are well informed about the most common symbols, download this list.
-It covers all most common and most used symbols based on 90% of the market, derived from the tachograph market dominance of VDO.
+It covers the most common and most used symbols based on 90% of the market, derived from the tachograph market dominance of VDO.
 To your convenience, the list is free for use for any driver, fleet manager or affiliated user.